arvdsar/joplin-gateway/README.md

 ## Todo

 - Provide better documentation
-- Slim down the image - currently way too large at >800MB!
+- Slim down the image - this is reduced slightly in latest version by using alpine... but not much